How to buy a 4K HDR TV: What you need to know

 To be honest, the biggest choice between the technologies will come down to your budget.
 OLED TVs are traditionally much pricier than their LED equivalents, at all screen sizes.
 The prices will drop over time, as the technology is used in more sets, but LED televisions offer a great alternative and can also provide stunning images, especially for the price.

-In addition, OLED TV technology is hard/prohibitively expensive to manufacture at smaller screen sizes, so you tend to find OLED sets starting at 48-inches and above only.
+In the past, OLED TV technology was harder to manufacture at smaller screen sizes, although we have recently seen some OLED ranges starting at 42-inches.

 Buying a 4K TV: HDMI 2.0, HDMI 2.1, HDCP 2.2 and HDMI ARC/eARC